fredhutchio/RNAseq/concepts/class2.md

 ## Quantifying gene expression

 FIXME: do we count genes or transcripts?
 What does this tell us biologically?
+- A gene is a fuzzy, partially defined concept of a sequence of nucleotides that encode RNA or protein
+- Transcripts are specific nucelotide sequences that encode RNA/protein
+  - Each transcript maps to a gene, genes often have multiple transcipts due to alternative splicing
+- Usually genes are counted (does not take multiple isoforms into account) because this is easier and more straight-forward

 are read counts from different algorithms/software consistent? do any differences matter?
 (multimapping differences are main source of disagreement in results)